 Smart wives play this card.
-And thus, the husband will find it very difficult to divorce the woman, except she wants it.
+And thus, the husband will find it very difficult to divorce the woman, unless she wants it.
 As the husband's family will always protect 'a good wife' - not even a second wife would be allowed even though the man is entitled to it in African traditional marriage.

 It is pertinent that African traditional wedding ceremony and European Christian wedding ceremony is differentiated.
-It is obvious that most African men don’t fully realise the implication of involving in a Church or registry wedding – you are married by your wife in this instance.
+It is obvious that most African men don’t fully realize the implication of involving in a Church or registry wedding – you are married by your wife in this instance.

-However, it is usually the wives who request for church/registry weddings, perhaps because they know that their rights are well protected under English law.
+However, it is usually the wives who request church/registry weddings, perhaps because they know that their rights are well protected under English law.
 But their husbands oblige them believing that it is the only way of proving their marriages before the law.

 All you have to do is to register your traditional wedding at your local government council and a traditional marriage certificate will be issued.